BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 • Euro-Lupus Nephritis Trial (ELNT) low-dose cyclophosphamide (CYC) plus BENLYSTA (MPAA substituted for CYC after CYC course complete)

-Extra-renal manifestations: lupus disease activity
+Extra-renal manifestations: lupus disease activity3

 These are selected guidelines, not the complete ACR guidelines.
-Full guidelines for lupus and lupus nephritis are pending release by ACR.

 * Recommended preferentially when significant extra-renal manifestations present.